aksommerville/fullmoon4/README.md

 - [ ] Remove hard-coded teleport targets, store in the archive (fmn_spell_cast).
 - [ ] Make up a new item to take Corn's place.
 - [ ] Maps for full game.
+- [ ] Pumpkin protection: Ensure she can't travel too far as a pumpkin, and can't get trapped in the reachable area.
 - [ ] Ensure maximum update interval is short enough to avoid physics errors, eg walking thru walls.
 Currently 1..50 ms per Clock.js
 - [ ] Detect heavy drops in requestAnimationFrame rate and stop music if too low.
 - [ ] Rekajigger Constants.js, use actual inlinable constants.